 Environment variable Description CONTRASTAPISERVICE_KEY Set the service key needed to communicate with Contrast.
 CONTRAST_API_API_KEY Set the API key needed to communicate with Contrast.
-CONTRAST_API_USER_NAME Set the user name needed to communicate with Contrast.
+CONTRASTAPIUSER_NAME Set the user name needed to communicate with Contrast.
 CONTRAST_API_URL Set the URL for the Contrast web interface.
 CONTRAST_APPLICATION_NAME Override the reported application name.

-CONTRAST_CONFIG_PATH When set, supersedes the default location of the YAML configuration file.
+Environment variable Description CONTRAST_CONFIG_PATH When set, supersedes the default location of the YAML configuration file.
 (Unlike other environment variables, this one cannot be set as a YAML property, and contains only single underscores.)
 CONTRAST_SERVER_PATH Override the reported server path.
-CONTRAST_AGENT_LOGGER_APPEND When set to false, creates a new log file on startup instead of appending and rolling daily.
+CONTRAST_AGENT_LOGGER_APPEND When set to $false$ , creates a new log file on startup instead of appending and rolling daily.
 Default is true.
-CONTRAST_AGENT_LOGGER_LEVEL $ \begin{array}{llllllllllllllllllllllllllllllllllll$ CONTRAST_AGENT_LOGGER_PATH Where Contrast will put its debug log.
+CONTRAST_AGENT_LOGGER_LEVEL Logging level: FATAL , ERROR , WARN , INFO , DEBUG or TRACE .
+Default is ERROR .
+CONTRAST_AGENT_LOGGER_PATH Where Contrast will put its debug log.
 Default is node-contrast.log.
 CONTRAST_AGENT_LOGGER_STDOUT When set to false, suppresses output to stdout.
 Default is true.

 For the Node.js agent you must manually configure DEBUG.
-INFO-level statements aren't logged to the console unless the environment variable DEBUG is set to include the Contrast namespace: DEBUG=contrast:.
+INFO-level statements aren't logged to the console unless the environment variable DEBUG is set to include the Contrast namespace: DEBUG=contrast:\.
 This could be useful in environments where you don't have access to the file system (like Docker or ECS).